secretuniversity/secret-box-vite-template/tutorial/guide.md

 ## README
  - Update the `README.md` so that it's specific to your Secret Box.

 Include instructions on setting up and running your Secret Box locally so it can be reproduced.
 Consider including anything you think will help [Secret University](https://scrt.university) list your secret box (upon review and approval by the core team).
-Based on your judgment, you might have images and even diagrams (e.g. UML), design descriptions--basically the key things you think will be helpful for Secret Network developers in learning from and using your Secret Box.
+Based on your judgement, you might have images and even diagrams (e.g. UML), design descriptions--basically the key things you think will be helpful for Secret Network developers in learning from and using your Secret Box.

 ## Integration Tests